 Practical product design experience for DFM and DFT

-Masters in Computer Science or related
+Bachelors or Masters in Computer Engineering or Computer Science

-Understanding of basic neuroscience
+Basic knowledge of neuroscience

 It is the continuing policy of Neuralynx to afford equal opportunity to qualified employees and applicants, regardless of their ethnic/national origin, color, race, religion, sex, age, physical or mental handicaps, military or veteran status, or any other protected condition or characteristic in conformity with all applicable federal, state and local laws and regulations.